A Brief History of Alcoholics Anonymous

-The Oxford Group was formed in the 1920’s by American missionary, Dr. Frank Buchman.
+The Oxford Group was formed in the 1920s by an American missionary, Dr. Frank Buchman.
 Originally called “A First Century Christian Fellowship,” by the 1930’s it was known as the Oxford Group. tel:888-906-0952

-The Oxford Group was a Christian society, the members of which had surrendered to God and sought to live a spiritual life divined by God.
-They contended that God’s will could not be done if one was living in fear and selfishness.
+The Oxford Group was a Christian society, which had surrendered to God and sought to live a spiritual life divined by God.
+They contended that God’s will was impossible to carry out if one lives in fear and selfishness.

-Members were encouraged to live according to the group’s moral standard, known as the “Four Absolutes,” which are Absolute Honesty, Absolute Purity, Absolute Unselfishness, and Absolute Love.
-The group’s purpose was to rid sin from people’s lives and it viewed alcoholism as a moral deficiency.
+Members were encouraged to live according to the group’s moral standard, known as the “Four Absolutes,” Absolute Honesty, Absolute Purity, Absolute Unselfishness, and Absolute Love.
+The group’s purpose was to rid sin from people’s lives, and it viewed alcoholism as a moral deficiency.

 Bill W quit drinking after Ebby Thatcher, his former drinking buddy, introduced him to the Oxford Group.
 Ebby approached Bill W with the declaration that “he had got religion” and explained how he had been able to put down the bottle thanks to the teachings of the Oxford Group.

 “Why don’t you choose your own conception of God?”
 Ebby asked Bill W.

 These words marked a turning point in the formation of AA.
 They allowed Bill W to finally stop fighting religion and move past one of the great hurdles that prevented him from staying sober.